When does a side hustle become a business that you have to pay tax for?

 If you earn over £1,000 a year from your side hustle, you’ll need to check whether what you’re selling counts as trading.
 HMRC has a framework for this, which is called ‘badges of trade’.

 A good rule of thumb is if you’re occasionally selling old or unwanted items, you’re unlikely to be trading.
 However, if you buy, alter or produce goods specifically to sell, HMRC is more likely to consider you to be trading.
 HMRC gives some handy examples in this information sheet which can give you a steer.
-If you’re unsure whether your sales count as trading, you should check with an accountant.
+If you’re unsure whether your sales count as trading, you should check with an accountant or bookkeeper.

 What about one-off sales of items over £6,000?